Which Pull-Up Grip Is Best?

 Pull-ups are one of the best upper body exercises out there.
-No matter how you choose to do them, or even what you're using them for really; you can't go wrong.
+There are tonnes of different pull-up grip variations you can try, but no matter how you choose to do them, or even what you're using them for really; you can't go wrong.
 They build strength, stability, and way more muscles than most people know about.

-Let's look at some of the best
+Let's look at some of the best.

-The pull-up is used across the world as a way of testing overall physical strength and fitness including in many militaries and is a tried and trusted exercise for an increase in strength and size.
+The pull-up is used across the world as a way of testing overall physical strength and fitness, including in many militaries and is a tried and trusted exercise for an increase in strength and size.
 The biceps do play a role in the exercise; however, they are still dominated by the back muscles.

-Wide Grip Pull up
+Wide Grip Pull-Up

-The wide grip pull up makes things harder still.
+The wide grip pull-up makes things harder still.
 It takes your pectoral muscles out of the equation completely.
 The result?
 Your back is doing pretty much 100% of the work.
 Whether that's a good or bad thing, you can decide for yourself.
 (You'll definitely feel the burn on this one).

-To do a wide grip pull up, make sure you're putting your hands in a wider grip than your shoulders.
-Don't go too far, to prevent injury, but make sure the gap is wide enough to make the difference.
-Other than that; pull like your life depends on it.
+To do a wide-grip pull-up, make sure you're putting your hands in a wider grip than your shoulders.
+Don't go too far to prevent injury, but make sure the gap is wide enough to make the difference.
+Other than that, pull like your life depends on it.

-Close Grip Pull up
+Close Grip Pull-Up

-The close grip incorporates the biceps more than any other variation (aside from the reverse close-grip pull-up, or chin up as it is commonly known below), and makes the biceps the focus overall.
-This also allows the pecs to play a more significant role in the exercise than they have done in any other variation, making it slightly easier providing your arms are strong enough.
+The close grip incorporates the biceps more than any other variation (aside from the reverse close-grip pull-up or chin-up as it is commonly known below) and makes the biceps the focus overall.
+This also allows the pecs to play a more significant role in the exercise than they have done in any other variation, making it slightly easier, providing your arms are strong enough.

-Neutral Grip Pull up
+Neutral Grip Pull-Up

 Neutral pull-ups change the mechanic of the exercise quite dramatically.
 Rather than moving the hand positions along the bar as the other variations do, this utilises bars coming off of the main bar resulting in a sideways type grip as seen in exercises like the hammer curl.
 That's awesome for hitting muscles harder in different angles.

-The chin up is probably the most friendly pull up exercise variant, and that's because it's the least similar.
+The chin-up is probably the most friendly pull-up exercise variant, and that's because it's the least similar.
 The reversed grip changes the game completely and means that your biceps are doing pretty much everything.
-They're a lot like the neutral grip, but with that added emphasis you probably didn't know you were missing out in your arm workout.
+They're a lot like the neutral grip, but with that added emphasis, you probably didn't know you were missing out in your arm workout.

-Mixed Grip Pull Up
+Mixed Grip Pull-Up

-Put one hand in a standard grip, and one in reverse.
+Put one hand in a standard grip and one in reverse.
 That's all there is to it.
 It hits a range of different muscles and does just what you need it to.
-All we ask is you make sure you swap and work evenly. you do not want imbalances.
+All we ask is you make sure you swap and work evenly.
+You do not want imbalances.

-The technique is exactly the same as a pull up, but when you reach the peak of the movement, you have to then push yourself up using your chest and triceps until your arms are fully extended.
+The technique is exactly the same as a pull-up, but when you reach the peak of the movement, you have to then push yourself up using your chest and triceps until your arms are fully extended.
 Only when you've done all of that have you done a full rep. Nightmare, right?

 If you take one thing away from this, it's this.
 Pull-ups are absolutely awesome, no matter what grip, style or set you want to do.
 They're one of the best exercises in existence.
 There's no disputing it.